 We encourage all drivers and pedestrians to put away their phones when operating a motor vehicle or walking throughout the city.
 Doing so reduces your chances of being involved in an accident.

-In the event that you are harmed in a crash, our experienced Boston pedestrian accident lawyers at Kelly & Associates Injury Lawyers want to help you seek the compensation that you deserve.
+In the event that you are harmed in a crash, our experienced Boston pedestrian accident lawyers at Michael Kelly Injury Lawyers want to help you seek the compensation that you deserve.
 To learn more about our services and how we can advocate for you during the pedestrian claims process, contact us today by calling us directly or filling out our online form.
 Your initial consultation is 100 percent free!